Aaron Ramsey will not be ready in time for Rangers' visit to Celtic in the Old Firm game

 The Wales midfielder had himself warned that he was a bit short of fitness after his surprise loan move from Juventus on Monday.

-Asked ahead of Wednesday's visit to Celtic Park if Ramsey could feature, Rangers boss van Bronckhorst said: "No, Aaron will not be in the squad.
+Asked by Sky Sports News ahead of Wednesday's visit to Celtic Park if Ramsey could feature, Rangers boss van Bronckhorst said: "No, Aaron will not be in the squad.
 He's been out for a couple of weeks, he trained with the squad today, he looks really good, but tomorrow comes too soon for him.

 "We'll assess him this week but I think we can welcome him really quickly to the squad."